 PROUD HOME OF THE SPARTANS

-We are excited to welcome you back in person to the 2021-2022 Academic School Year!
-We missed you Spartans, and we are looking forward to what will undoubtably be a wonderful year.
+We are excited to welcome you to the 2022-2023 Academic School Year!
+We are looking forward to what will undoubtedly be a wonderful year.
 We are making a comeback in the most spectacular way and will succeed.
 We are SPARTA!
 Together we RISE! #AVIDMindset #LeaveNoDoubt

 What is the AVID Program?